 What is Dolby Atmos?

-In its simplest form, it’s Dolby Laboratories latest format that delivers ultra high-quality sound to multiple speakers (surround sound).
+In its simplest form, it’s Dolby Laboratories’ latest format that delivers ultra high-quality sound to multiple speakers (surround sound).
 Delving deeper, it is what is referred to as object-based sound which means the audio engineers who create the video’s sound, can precisely place the sound around you – so a helicopter sounds like it is overhead, a bullet shot towards you whistles precisely from the front right of you, over your head and past your left ear.
-This is because each of these objects are treated independently from every other sound.
+This is because each of these objects is treated independently from every other sound.
 They move independently from speaker to speaker.

 You can only experience Dolby Atmos if you are listening to a surround soundtrack that has been coded in either Dolby True HD or Dolby Digital +, but what’s the difference?

 This is the raw, unthrottled format.
 Think of a Ferrari Formula One car.
 It has been tuned to the max.
 As a result, it is very data intensive and requires a lot of bandwidth.
 When you experience Dolby TrueHD, you are experiencing the best in home entertainment sound.
-You can currently only receive Dolby TrueHD by watching a Blu-ray disc which must be connected to a Dolby Atmos enabled AV receiver by high-speed HDMI cables.
+You can currently only receive Dolby TrueHD by watching a Blu-ray disc that must be connected to a Dolby Atmos enabled AV receiver by high-speed HDMI cables.
 The reference to “high speed” should not be underestimated.
 A further benefit of Dolby TrueHD via Blu-ray is that it may support Dolby Vision.
 This gives a clearer image on the TV when it is supported by an AV receiver, like the Damson S-Series which allows for Dolby Vision pass through.

 Dolby Digital +